hackuc/hackuc/README.md

 2. click index.html and open in chrome

+3.

-4. Enter any bugs/suggestions in the TODO.md
+4. Enter any bugs/suggestions in the TODO.md or notify the team in chat.

+If you don't want to download the site, go to http://hackuc.github.io/hackuc/ to see the site (may not be most up-to-date).